The Orlicz-Gauss image problem for pseudo-cones and its associated spherical optimal transport: Introduction

+We develop a simple yet novel technique (termed the restrictive technique) which is different from Schneider's approximation approach.
+Consequently, we strengthen Theorem \ref{Schneider-theorem} up to a constant factor, extend it to the general Orlicz space, and provide the corresponding optimal transport interpretation.
+We again emphasize that this restrictive technique does not rely on uniform estimates, while Schneider's approximation approach does.

-Using the direct variational method and a restrictive technology, we establish the following sufficiency to the Orlicz-Aleksandrov problem for pseudo-cones. \begin{theorem} Suppose that $\phi$ is a positive continuous function on $(0,+\infty)$.
-Let $\mu$ be a nonzero finite Borel measure on $\Omega_C$, then there is a $K\in ps(C)$ and a constant $c>0$, such that
+Throughout the paper, $\phi$ is a positive continuous function on $(0,+\infty)$.
+Let $K\in ps(C)$, $K$ is called a $C$-full set if $C\setminus K$ is bounded.
+In fact, the research of $C$-full sets originated from algebraic geometry \cite{Khovanskii-Timorin-On_the_theory_of_coconvex_bodies}.
+Using the variational method and the restrictive technique, we characterize the Orlicz-Gauss image problem as follows. \begin{theorem} Let $\mu$ be a nonzero Borel measure on $\Omega_C$, then there exists a $C$-full set $K$ and a constant $\beta>0$ such that

-Moreover, such $c$ and $K$ are not unique.
+if and only if $\mu$ is finite.
+Moreover, such $\beta$ and $K$ are not unique.
 In fact, there exist infinitely many such pairs. \end{theorem}

+As by-products, we obtain the following corollaries. \begin{corollary}[Enhanced Theorem \ref{Schneider-theorem} up to a constant] Let $\mu$ and $\lambda$ are probability measures on $\Omega_C$ and ${\rm cl}\,\Omega_{C^\circ}$ respectively, then there exists a $C$-full set $K$ and a constant $\beta\in(0,1]$ such that